OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

   * "last", and alt-ergo will output the last model it computes before returning 'unknown'.
   Note that this mode only works with the option `--sat-solver tableaux`.

-- with the `--model option`, setting the interpretation option to 'last', and the sat-solver to 'tableaux.
+NB: the `--model` option is equivalent to `--interpretation every --sat-solver tableaux`.

 The default model format is the SMT format.